SuperMairio/1320071.github.io/_posts/2020-08-05-discord-bot.md

 <p align="center">
   <img src="../assets/img/DiscordDesc.png" alt="Screenshot of application details"/>
 </p>
+Before I get any tweets about this, yes I am aware the ID is visible and no it doesn't matter.
 To make the actual bot that I can invite to servers I went to the 'Bot' tab and pressed 'Add Bot'

 <p align="center">
   <img src="../assets/img/CreateBot.png" alt="Screenshot of option to add new bot"/>
 </p>

 This gave me access to a bot token, required for doing anything with python, and allowed me to set the permissions required.
 I made sure to turn off 'PUBLIC BOT' so only I can add RockyBot to a server.
 I don't want him on too many servers incase there's a bug and I get 100 emails asking to fix it.

 Once the inital bot set-up was complete I moved on to ensuring that all the python libraries I wanted to use were installed.
-The libraries I used are; os, random, shutil and discord.
+The libraries I used are; **os, random, shutil and discord**.

 ## Programming